bwfrieds/css-is-hard/README.md

 # \<css-is-hard\>

 Isolate css problem from rest of app.
-Make the bug reproducible.
+Make the bug reproducible in a minimal project.

 ## Install the Polymer-CLI